-Each one is unique in its own kind
+Each greenhouse is unique in its own kind

 Greenhouse cultivation for medicinal purposes and niche products requires special attention.
 Since it is to be used for medicinal use, this must be performed very sterile.
 Niche products are often subject to frequent research, development, innovation and often also patent law.